 View our Image Gallery

-Pink Lake near Esperance on Western Australia ’s far southern coastline is a popular natural attraction.
+This Pink Lake near Esperance on Western Australia’s far southern coastline is a popular natural attraction.

 For the best view and excellent photographs, take a walk to Pink Lake lookout.
 A sunglass lens placed in front of your camera will create a dramatic effect, or even better, use a polarising filter.
 You can also see huge stockpiles of salt from the lookout.